choria-legacy/marionette-collective/website/reference/plugins/registration.md

 You can see it's very simple, you just need to provide a _body_ method and it's return value will be sent to the registration agent(s)

+As of version 1.1.2 the registration plugin can decide if a message should be sent or not.
+If your plugin responds with a _nil_ value the message will not be sent.
+This can be useful if you wish to only send registration data when some condition has changed.

 To configure it to be used you just need the following in your config:

 {% highlight ini %}